CuriousPelican/orbofu/README.md

 ### Bill Of Materials

-- ESP32 - I use a DFrobot firebeetle ESP32-E (DFR0654) but other esp32 should work with some modifications to the pins in main.cpp & config in platformio.ini.
+- DFrobot firebeetle 2 ESP32-E (DFR0654) but other esp32 should work with some modifications to the pins in main.cpp & config in platformio.ini.
   - Note: I tried first using a lolin S3 pro and a C3 pico because they were great on paper (connect over usb-C, dedicated I²C port, battery port with charging circuit, ...) but didn't work :( (mainly because of the non Qwiic I²C port not much ressources where available online)
-- BME390 barometric sensor (used as altimeter) - Cheaper less accurate alternatives like the BME388 should work
+- BME390 barometric sensor (used as altimeter) or BME388 (cheaper but less accurate).
+I tried the official adafruit sensors, both worked but a no name BMP390L from aliexpress did not.
 - Cheap & lightweight sg90 Servomotor (other should work too but you will probably have to edit main.cpp)
 - 3.7V small battery (I used 250mAh ones) - **BE CAREFUL WITH THE POLARITY**
+- If you want easy connections (I do) you can use stemma to dupont for the BMP

 Price estimate: not sure for now